Sohamkayal4103/REST-API-Flask/README.md

 # Flask example

-Using Flask to build a Restful API Server with Swagger document.
+Using Flask to build a Restful API Server.

 Integration with Flask-restplus,Flask-SQLalchemy.